KulikDM/pythresh/docs/FAQ.rst

 scores can be the most helpful for selecting the best thresholding method.
 Understanding the profile and complexity of of the distribution is an important factor (e.g. is the distribution Gaussian-like?).
-The API reference page has added notes on most methods and can be very helpful with matching them with the distributions of scores.
+The API reference page has added notes on most thresholding methods and can be very helpful with matching them with the distributions of the likelihood scores.

 Remember these are unsupervised methods, and sometimes interpretability may be more important than the best result.
 Hence, the range of level in